vivek075/Artificial-Intelligence/ML.md

 _Unsupervised_ learning is further divided into **clustering** (finding groups of similar objects, such as running shoes, walking shoes, and dress shoes), **association** (finding common sequences of objects, such as coffee and cream), and dimensionality reduction (projection, feature selection, and feature extraction).

+_Reinforcement learning_ (RL) is a machine learning technique where an autonomous "agent" learns to make optimal, sequential decisions by interacting with an environment, using a trial-and-error approach.
+Instead of relying on labeled data, the agent receives feedback through rewards or penalties, aiming to maximize cumulative rewards over time.

 ---

 **Classification algorithms**